Female Incontinence Products

 In this article we’ll cover both devices and pads/pants to help you understand your options.

 There are devices available that are designed to inserted into the vagina and are usually only suitable for women who suffer from stress urinary incontinence.
 They cannot be used to contain or stem full urinary incontinence or a heavy flow.

-- Intravaginal devices – Intravaginal devices are designed to support the neck of the bladder and improve stress urinary incontinence.
+Intravaginal devices are designed to support the neck of the bladder and improve stress urinary incontinence.
 They don’t tend to work as well in women who suffer from mixed urinary incontinence.
 They are both single use disposable versions and reusable devices.
-Some women can find these unfortable to wear and they can cause soreness, bleeding and infections
+Some women can find these uncomfortable to wear and they can cause soreness, bleeding and infections

-- Tampons – Traditional use of tampons in obviously to stem menstrual flow but some women do use them for stress urinary incontinence.
+Traditional use of tampons in obviously to stem menstrual flow but some women do use them for stress urinary incontinence.
 NICE guidelines don’t recommend this as a long term option due to Toxic Shock Syndrome but occasional use for short periods of time is acceptable.
-Use the lowest absorbency possible in order to avoid developing Toxic Shock Syndrome
+Use the lowest absorbency possible in order to avoid developing Toxic Shock Syndrome.

 Disposable pads and pants are the most convenient, easy-to-use and more discreet type of incontinence pad, although not the most cost effective and environmentally-friendly.
 The pads come in different absorbances to contain from light to heavy leakage/soiling.
 Disposable pants have improved considerably in recent years and are designed to look like normal underwear but contain an absorbent pad in the crotch area.

 For women they come in a variety of designs including